vidhigupta9/HackTX/README.md

 ## Live demo

-The site is deployed through Vercel, which you can view from [here](armuseum.vercel.app)
+The site is deployed through Vercel, which you can view from [here](https://armuseum.vercel.app/)

 ## Demo video

-CLick [!here](https://youtu.be/-Td9xLAsitY) to view the demo.
+CLick [here](https://youtu.be/-Td9xLAsitY) to view the demo.

 ## 💡 Inspiration